joshualee/cs262_final_project/README.md

 ####Central Server

 Facilitates basic sending/receiving/eavesdropping of encrypted messages.
+Ensures connection to clients by using a "heartbeat" ping to the clients.
 Designed to accept connections from `DHCryptoClient`.

 ####EVote Server